Validark/validark.github.io/src/content/posts/eine-kleine-vectorized-classification/index.md

 language: 'en-us'
 ---

-For the new version of my SIMD Zig parser being released on October 10, I came up with a slightly better technique for *Vectorized Classification* than the one used by Langdale and Lemire ([2019](https://arxiv.org/pdf/1902.08318)) for [simdjson](https://github.com/simdjson/simdjson), in that it stacks slightly better.
+For the new version of my SIMD Zig parser [I gave a talk about](https://www.youtube.com/watch?v=NM1FNB5nagk) on October 10, I came up with a slightly better technique for *Vectorized Classification* than the one used by Langdale and Lemire ([2019](https://arxiv.org/pdf/1902.08318)) for [simdjson](https://github.com/simdjson/simdjson), in that it stacks slightly better.

 *Vectorized Classification* solves the problem of quickly mapping some bytes to some sets.
 For my use case, I just want to figure out which characters in a vector called `chunk` match any of the following: